Page last updated: 24/02/23

 This compendium records those memories and reflects just some of the multitude of experiences and pleasures that the Lyveden property has given them, and by association the many thousands who have visited in the last 25 years.

-As many of those volunteers as possible met at Lyveden (see photo) on Tuesday 12th April to have coffee and cake (well, we are National Trust members, too!) and to present their collection of memories to the current Property Operations Manager, Jenny Hatton.
+As many of as possible met up at Lyveden (see photo) on Tuesday 12th April to have coffee and cake (well, we are National Trust members, too!) and to present our collection of memories to the current Property Operations Manager, Jenny Hatton.

 This on-line collection of memories associated with the Lyveden property is not closed, and corrections/additions to the existing records can be made, or new records added.
 If you, the reader, would like to add your memory of working/volunteering at Lyveden (or change an existing contribution), then please email email@example.com.